MSc in Accounting and Finance Analytics (Mixed-mode) (Programme code: 21052-FAM/PAM)

 For information on academic matters, please contact:

-Current students can refer to the Definitive Programme Document for more details about the programme.
+Current students can refer to the Programme Document for more details about the programme.

 The programme aims to provide students with a combination of core knowledge in accounting and finance and skills in applying data analytics and technology to the related practices.
 It facilitates practitioners in accounting and finance to keep up with the latest data analytics applications and skills.

-- basic skills and knowledge of data analytics in accounting and finance;
+- the skills and knowledge needed to perform data analytics in accounting and finance;

 - core knowledge in accounting and finance;